thanhlongzzz/grammar_polisher/README.md

 - We have 2 flavors: `development` and `production`
 - Get the environment file from [alexcao194](https://github.com/alexcao194) and put it in `.env/` folder, that named `development.json`
 - Run `flutter run --flavor development --dart-define-from-file=.env/development.json` to run the app in development mode
-- We don't need to run the app in production mode, because we will build the app for production

 ### Sign with your own keystore
 - Create a keystore file `keystore.jks`, it should be placed in `android/app` folder